zrimseku/bootstrap-ci/README.md

 # bootstrap-ci

-*Toolbox for bootstrap sampling and estimation of confidence intervals.*
+**Toolbox for bootstrap sampling and estimation of confidence intervals.**

 You can choose between hierarchical and non-parametric sampling and combine them with multiple bootstrap methods for estimation of confidence intervals.

-# Sampling
+# Bootstrap sampling
 Bootstrap can be divided into two separate steps.
-The first one is *bootstrap sampling*, that enables us to get the bootstrap distribution, which approximates the distribution of the observed parameter.
+The first one is **bootstrap sampling**, that enables us to get the bootstrap distribution, which approximates the distribution of the observed parameter.
 There are different approaches to bootstrap sampling, differing primarily in their underlying data assumptions and parameter estimation.
 In this package you can choose between non-parametric and hierarchical sampling.

-### Non-parametric
+### Non-parametric sampling
 Non-parametric sampling is assumption-free and estimates the underlying data distribution $F$ directly with the original sample $X$.
 This means that for each bootstrap sample, we are sampling with replacement directly from our original sample.